hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 will check these constraints and report potential deadlocks on a best-effort basis.

 *Data Races*.
+Two receives in the same task block are considered concurrent if they are not ordered by `after`.
 Receiving from the same channel multiple times concurrently is considered a data race on the channel.
-Two receives are considered concurrent if they are not ordered by `after`.

 #### Managing Concurrency with `after`